 - Lack of good east/west routes.
-No adequate east/west routes to connect communities. - Need to preserve environmentally sensitive areas and habitats. - principal arterial that transects the cities of Perris and Hemet.
+No adequate east/west routes to connect communities. - Need to preserve environmentally sensitive areas and habitats. - SR-74 is an east-west principal arterial that transects the cities of Perris and Hemet.
 It functions as the cities' main street with a large concentration of local businesses and retailers but lacks adequate driveway access control, safe sidewalks and bike lanes, and traffic signals. - High number of traffic incidents on east/west roadways.